gabesoft/trans/README.md

 ####The purpose of trans is to make it super easy to transform complex json objects

-It allows specifying composite field names such as ``a.b.c`` and it does the right thing even across multiple arrays.
+Trans allows specifying composite field names such as ``a.b.c`` and it does the right thing even across multiple arrays.
 For example, the field above could be used to modify or extract a value from an object that looks like this